jltsiren/gcsa2/README.md

   * Temporary file location.
 * Compilation options
   * Use 32-bit or 64-bit node identifiers in `PathNode`.
-* Alternative approaches
-  * Full GCSA.
+* "Slow mode"
-  * Determinize the graph, using the multi-sampling approach to map back to original positions.
+  * Include optional edges in the graph and find matches that contain exactly one optional edge.
+  * Moves some complexity from index construction to queries.
+  * Requires a partial index for the reverse graph and an edge matrix with 2d range queries for the optional edges.
-  * A "slow mode" that includes some/all missing edges that were pruned before indexing.
-One missing edge is easy to handle, while multiple edges make the search slower.
-Chris Thachuk: **Indexing hypertext.**  Journal of Discrete Algorithms 18:113-122, 2013.
+  * Chris Thachuk: **Indexing hypertext.**  Journal of Discrete Algorithms 18:113-122, 2013.
 * A paper describing the new algorithmic ideas.
 * Documentation in the wiki.